-This bread has a moist and slightly spongy texture and the pumpkin and maple syrup flavors won't disappoint.
-With dark chocolate chips, it is not a very sweet bread.
+This bread has a moist and slightly spongy texture and the pumpkin and maple syrup flavors blend together nicely.
+With dark chocolate chips, it's not a very sweet bread.
 If you prefer a sweeter flavor, I suggest using semi-sweet or milk chocolate chips instead of dark ones.

 For the best results, wrap and refrigerate this pumpkin bread overnight after baking it, as it will taste moister and much more flavorful in the morning.

 - 1/4 cup unsalted butter, softened

 - 2 cups pumpkin, canned or fresh